We can say all the seasons, months are best time to visit Bhutan.

 The best time to visit Bhutan ultimately depends on where in the kingdom you want to go and what you want to do.
-For more help and to plan and book your tailor-made trips please contact us and we’ll be happy to help.

 The country is divided into three climatic zones, between the southern foothills and the Himalayan crest, running from south to north.